World Boxing News can officially reveal the number crunching for the most recent UK Pay Per View featuring Alexander Povetkin and Dillian Whyte.

 Add to that the fact Vasyl Lomachenko vs. Luke Campbell and Josh Taylor vs. Regis Prograis both bombed at the Box Office; it’s clear to see that only Joshua can now captivate the UK fans.

-Sales of over 1.5m for the Andy Ruiz Jr. rematch in Saudi Arabia is evidence of that.
+Sales of over 1.5m for the Andy Ruiz Jr. rematch in Saudi Arabia are evidence of that.

-Sky will be expecting an increase for the Povetkin vs. Whyte return on November 21 and have two clashes lined up either side to get right back into the PPV groove just before Christmas following the pandemic.
+Sky will expect an increase for the Povetkin vs. Whyte return on November 21 and have two clashes lined up on either side to get right back into the PPV groove just before Christmas following the pandemic.

-Anything less than 500,000 for Oleksandr Usyk vs. Dereck Chisora, though, will be seen as a failure.
+However, anything less than 500,000 for Oleksandr Usyk vs. Dereck Chisora will be seen as a failure.

-Gone are the days when an over-the-hill David Haye and former cruiserweight in Tony Bellew can create some instant beef and then hit over one million sales with ease.
+Gone are the days when an over-the-hill David Haye and former cruiserweight in Tony Bellew could create instant beef and then quickly hit over one million sales.